-Furthermore, in January 2018, the US Department of Commerce recognized in the survey of Article 232 for aluminum (refer to Chapter 2 Unilateral Measures (2)) also that the worldwide excessive aluminum supply problem due to the subsidies of foreign governments such as China made a major negative impact on the production capacity of the aluminum ingot industry in the United States.
+Furthermore, in January 2018, the US Department of Commerce recognized in the survey of Article 232 for aluminum (refer to Chapter 3 Unilateral Measures (2)) also that the worldwide excessive aluminum due to the subsidies of foreign governments such as China made a major negative impact on the production capacity of the aluminum ingot industry in the United States.

-Furthermore, in January, 2019 OECD published a report analyzing distortion in international markets related to the aluminum value chain.
-This report points out: (1) That non-market factors, such as government subsidies, have contributed to the increase of the aluminum refining production capacity in recent years, and that there is an especially wide scale of support in China and middle eastern countries (Gulf Cooperation Council), (2) Chinese government subsidies mainly target Chinese manufacturers and the majority of support is financial support handled by the central banks.
+In addition, in January 2019, OECD published a report analyzing distortion in international markets related to the aluminum value chain.
+This report points out: (1) That non-market factors, such as government subsidies, have contributed to the increase of the aluminum refining production capacity in recent years, and that there is an especially wide scale of support in China and middle eastern countries (Gulf Cooperation Council), (2) Chinese subsidies government mainly target manufacturers and the majority of support is financial support handled by the central banks.
 Such type of financial support is characterized by its large scale, (3) The subsidies for upstream business in the aluminum value chain (including imposing export tariffs on primary aluminum) allows cheap supply of raw materials to semi manufactured goods producers, which in turn provides vital support for downstream businesses.

-In May 2017, at the G7 Taormina Leadership Committee, as an initiative of Japan, the G7 countries committed to dealing with the worldwide overproduction capacity in steel, aluminum and other major industries, further strengthening cooperation and working with partners so that these problems do not occur in other industry fields.
-Moreover, in June 2017, Japan discussed with the Chinese government on the effort to eliminate excess supply in the aluminum field in the vice-ministerial-level regular consultation between the Ministry of Economy, Trade and Industry and China's Ministry of Commerce.
+In May 2017, at the G7 Taormina Leadership Committee, as an initiative of Japan, the G7 countries committed to dealing with the worldwide overproduction capacity in steel, aluminum, and other major industries, further strengthening cooperation and working with partners so that these problems do not occur in other industry fields.
+Moreover, in June 2017, Japan pointed out its concern over the WTO Agreement with regard to industrial subsidies in the aluminum sector in the viceministerial-level regular consultation between the Ministry of Economy, Trade and Industry and China's Ministry of Commerce.
 Japan continues to hold discussions with the Chinese government with the aim of solving the issue by requesting improvement of transparency for subsidy policies in industries, including aluminum, in the same consultation held in December 2019.
-Japan also raised discussions regarding subsidies and excess supply along with the U.S. And the EU in the Subsidies Committee meetings held in October 2016, April 2017, and November 2019.
+Japan also raised discussions regarding subsidies and excess capacity along with the U.S. And the EU in the Subsidies Committee meetings held in October 2016, April 2017, November 2019, and October 2020.
+Japan has been pointing out that it has a concern over marketdistorting government measures, which has been a cause of excessive supply in the aluminum sector, etc., and that while each country has been taking various government measures to deal with the spread of COVID-19 and its impact, ensuring a level playing field is becoming more important and continuing discussions on subsidies that can cause excess capacity, including the improvement of transparency of subsidies, is important.